 Sometimes, when exporting employee timesheets from the POS, the documents require manual formatting adjustment before you can import them into your payroll system.
 This presents an opportunity for human error.

 When testing new recipes, errors can sometimes turn out to be happy accidents.
-But when running payroll, there’s no room for error, as getting your staff paid promptly and properly is a critical point of trust-building between an employee and an employer.
+But when it comes to running payroll, there’s no room for mistakes.
+Getting your staff paid promptly and properly is a critical point of trust-building between an employee and an employer.
 If you start to notice that your payroll process is causing inaccuracies, it’s time to switch.

-When choosing a new restaurant payroll software, it’s important to keep in mind the above challenges, and which payroll software features a restaurant needs to meet these particular business needs.
+When choosing new restaurant payroll software, it’s important to keep in mind the above challenges, as well as the payroll features your restaurant needs to meet business goals.

 Finding a team management solution that allows the employee to complete everything digitally can help streamline these time-consuming steps.
-A digital platform can allow employees to complete these documents on their phone — and most importantly, on their time.
+A digital platform can even allow employees to complete these documents on their phones and, most importantly, on their own time.

-Payroll taxes are a complex and important aspect of running any restaurant, and having a system that manages this helps give you peace of mind.
+Payroll taxes are a complex and important aspect of running any restaurant.
+Having a system that manages this helps give you peace of mind.
 A robust restaurant payroll software can automatically pay and file your quarterly and annual taxes on your behalf.

-Payroll and team management goes well beyond weekly payroll and the initial onboarding process for new employees.
-Many restaurants are starting to offer benefits packages, such as for health and retirement, as additional incentives for their employees.
-This may be a great option for your restaurant because as an employer this allows you to develop long-term employees, and give the employees peace of mind they can build a career in the restaurant industry.
+Payroll and team management go well beyond weekly payroll and the initial onboarding process for new employees.
+Many restaurants are starting to offer benefits packages, such as health plans and retirement planning, as additional incentives for their employees.
+This may be a great option for your restaurant.
+As an employer, this strategy helps you retain employees and empower them to build a career within the restaurant industry.

 As a restaurant owner, there are also additional services you require to run your business.
 Below is a list of common services seen in the restaurant industry:

-Identifying a restaurant payroll software that both helps your employees and your business grow allows you the opportunity to create long-term success.
+Identifying a restaurant payroll software that helps both your employees and your business grow gives you the opportunity to create long-term success.

-Switching payroll providers can seem like a daunting task for your restaurant, but by being prepared you can make this an easy process.
-There are a few key items to have ready when preparing to switch your payroll provider.
+Switching payroll providers can seem like a daunting task for your restaurant, but being prepared makes this an easy process.

 FEIN and State Tax ID Numbers